Grahp/Website/steno-editor.md

 > The cost of one stroke is at least one stroke

-We have 24 million plus available strokes, you can definitely do better than that.
+A steno keyboard has over 24 million available strokes, you can do better than that.

 ## Selection Model